TruFin Staked NEAR (TRUNEAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TruFin Staked NEAR Price Prediction for 2025–2050

-According to your TruFin Staked NEAR price prediction, the value of TRUNEAR is expected to change by 238.64%, reaching a price of 9.2447USD by 2050.
+According to your TruFin Staked NEAR price prediction, the value of TRUNEAR is expected to change by 238.64%, reaching a price of 8.9399USD by 2050.

 Short Term TruFin Staked NEAR Price Prediction For Today, Tomorrow, This Week, and 30 Days